-This most recent study of drinking trends over a decade between 2002 and 2013 showed that the rates increased by 11 percent.
+This most recent study of drinking trends over a decade between 2002 and 2013 showed that the rates increased by 11%.
 By 2013 nearly three quarters of Americans said that they had a drink within the last year.
-The numbers were even higher among certain minority groups with an increase of nearly 30 percent for Asians and 22.4 percent for elderly adults over the age of 65.
+The numbers were even higher among certain minority groups with an increase of nearly 30% for Asians and 22.4% for elderly adults over the age of 65.

 High Risk and Problem Drinking

-In addition to the overall increase in drinking, women and older adults seem to be affected the most by an increase in high risk drinking which is defined as drinking more than four or five drinks a day.
-High risk drinking rose among women by 58 percent and among older adults by 65 percent.
+In addition to the overall increase in drinking, women and older adults seem to be affected the most by an increase in high risk drinking (drinking more than four or five drinks a day).
+High risk drinking rose among women by 58% and among older adults by 65%.

-Other issues were studied such as problem drinking which is defined as alcohol consumption that causes recurrent problems or alcohol dependence.
-Problem drinking rose by nearly 50 percent and affected women and certain minorities the most.
-The rates of problem drinking among women increased by 83.7 percent and among African Americans by 92.8 percent.
+Other issues were studied such as problem drinking (alcohol consumption that causes recurrent problems or alcohol dependence).
+Problem drinking rose by nearly 50% and affected women and certain minorities the most.
+The rates of problem drinking among women increased by 83.7% and among African Americans by 92.8 percent.

 Evaluating Changing Drinking Patterns

-Researchers were unsure as to the cause of the increase in drinking among older and elderly adults but admitted that the numbers were “unprecedented”.
+Researchers were unsure as to the cause of the increase in drinking among older and elderly adults.
+However, they admit that the numbers were “unprecedented.”
 The dramatic rising of alcohol abuse is also concerning because older adults are more vulnerable to health problems and accidents that can occur as a result of heavy drinking.

 The increase in drinking rates among women may have to do with stress and coping mechanisms as well as changing social norms.
 In the past alcohol abuse was mainly a problem for men but rates of alcoholism among women are catching up.
 It may be more socially accepted for women to drink heavily than it was in the past and women are now a greater part of the workforce and experience more stress.